-To improve fluency, use a tape recorder to record yourself reading the program's 28 books, modeling a slow, steady pace with good expression.
-Explain that you want students to listen to the tapes and follow along in the books by touching each word as they hear it.
+To improve fluency, record yourself reading the program's 28 books, modeling a slow, steady pace with good expression.
+Explain that you want students to listen to the recordings and follow along in the books by touching each word as they hear it.
 When appropriate, have the students periodically record themselves reading the books using the fluency and inflection modeled on the teacher recordings.
 Provide frequent opportunities for students to use the recorded stories.